Budget 2020: cautious welcome from business but carbon tax hike criticised

 “This increase in stamp duty will certainly have a bearing on investors’ decision-making, not least the price they will bid and pay for commercial real estate assets from this point forward,” said executive director Marie Hunt.

-Savills meanwhile described the move as “unhelpful” in helping to sell the Republic as a stable and predictable place to do business.
+Savills meanwhile described the move as “unhelpful” in promoting the Republic as a stable and predictable place to do business.
 It also noted that this the second time in three budgets that stamp duty has increased.

 Staying with property, the Construction Industry Federation, which also criticised the rise in stamp duty, welcomed the Help to Buy scheme extension but warned it would not address the affordability gap faced by many families.